glycerine/gemacs/README.md

 through all visible views.

-Extensibility being the hallmark of emacsen, `gemacs` gets its extensibility by begin being both small and written in Go.
+Extensibility being the hallmark of emacsen, `gemacs` gets its extensibility by being both small and written in Go.

 The fast compilation, superior typechecking, and sparse design of Go mean that extensibility is actually improved